oyoitaalice/financial-news-sentiment-analysis/README.md

 ## Requirements

-Python 3.8+ on Google Colab (recommended) or any local environment with GPU for FinBERT.
+Python 3.8+ on Google Colab (recommended) or any local environment with a GPU for FinBERT.

 ```bash
 pip install -r requirements.txt